 PU stands for polyurethane, and is a shiny coating used for faux leather and rainwear.
 Waterborne PU contains no chemicals harmful to human health or the environment.

 Newbie is a part of the KappAhl group and at the headquarters in Mölndal, Sweden, all designers, buyers and pattern-makers are busy producing about 8,000 unique items annually.
-Looking to a circular fashion future, the aim is for the environmental footprint of each product to be as small as possible.
+Looking to a circular future, the aim is for the environmental footprint of each product to be as small as possible.

 Five sustainability criteria that guide our efforts